Johanndutoit/Blog/posts/2012/07/24/OAuth in a Service-Oriented Architecture.md

 Here's a basic Flow Chart of the entire process of Authenticating a Registering, obviously skipping a few if's but you get the picture.

+Before I continue, this is a open-source so feel free to join me at <a href="https://github.com/CurriculumVitae/CV-Data-Service">CV-Data-Service</a>

 <center>
 <img src="/img/posts/curriculumvitae/ApiServiceOverview.png" alt="Flow Chart of Authentication and Registering" style="width:90%;" />
 </center>